binary-braids/kubernetes-homelab/README.md

     secretRef:          ##
       name: sops-age    ##
 ```
-Once that change is made, FLux should reconcile these changes.
+Once that change is made, Flux should reconcile these changes.
 You are now ready to encrypt secrets and add them into your repo and Flux will automatically decrypt them